-In the Mars (1.0/6.0) release, the transition should be complete and many org.eclipse.ocl.examples.\ plugins will be renamed to org.eclipse.ocl.\.
+In the Mars (1.0/6.0) release, the transition is nominally complete and the main org.eclipse.ocl.examples. plugins have been renamed to org.eclipse.ocl..
 All functionality should use the new Pivot metamodel by default.
 However the classic Ecore and UML support will remain for compatibility.
+Unfortunately time ran out and so review and revision hads to be truncated.
+Documentation is sadly deficient.